benjaminmbrown/certified-ethereum-developer-program/documentation/day-2-notes.md

     }
 }
 ```

+### 2. Compiling the Smart Contract

+   We need to convert contract code from higher level languages (C++, Python, Solidity, etc) into code that can run on the blockchain (it is called the bytecode).

 * create sourcecode variable w/ code in string
 * `var sourceCode = "{your source}"`
 * `var compileCode = eth.compile.solidity(sourceCode)`
-* output of compilecode is now in bytecode hex (code: attribute) which is what the blockchain understands
+* output of `compileCode` is now in bytecode hex (code: attribute) which is what the blockchain understands

 * ABI Definition
   * contract can call another contract or outside world